Databases and Frameworks at the Edge with Glauber Costa and Igor Minar

 00:15:14 - Glauber Costa

 It is in some senses way better.
-From your usage point of view is way better.
-But they're not open contribution.
+From your usage point of view it's way better.
+But they're not open to contributions.

 00:15:24 - Anthony Campolo

-Right Then this is an important point is that just because everyone can see the code doesn't mean anyone's allowed to actually make a change to the code.
+Right.
+And this is an important point: just because everyone can see the code doesn't mean anyone is allowed to actually make a change to the code.

 00:15:31 - Glauber Costa

-And they say it on their website.
-This is not open contribution.
-And we were seeing all of those companies, as you said, like looking at SQLite for the edge.
-We were not the only ones by and large.
-And they're all dancing around the fact that hey, I wish I could change SQLite to do make it do.
+And they say it on their website: this is not open contribution.
+And we were seeing all of those companies, as you said, looking at SQLite for the edge.
+We were not the only ones, by and large.
+And they're all dancing around the fact that, hey, I wish I could change SQLite to make it do...

 00:15:47 - Anthony Campolo